Mon – Sun: 24/7 Electrical

 In an emergency, seconds count.
 Ensuring occupants can safely exit a building hinges on a well-planned emergency egress system.
 Here’s where the strategic placement of exit signs and emergency exit lighting comes in.
 These illuminated guides, often powered by long-lasting batteries for continuous lighting during outages, must effectively illuminate escape routes and stairways.

 Mounting heights and angles are crucial.
-Exit signs should be clearly visible from any point in a room and positioned high enough to avoid obstructions like furniture or decorations.
+Exit signs should be visible from any point in a room and positioned high enough to avoid obstructions like furniture or decorations.
 Emergency escape lighting, meanwhile, should cast a bright, even glow along the path to the exit, guiding occupants even in smoky conditions.

 Maintenance and Testing Protocols